tommurphy73/API/README.md

 ### 4.1 Add Transaction

 This API method allows you to create a transaction.
-The transaction can be created at any point during the checkout process, and will return a Trustev Profile as a return type.
+The transaction can be created at any point during the checkout process.
 The request object for this API method must contain a Trustev Session Id, which is generated and expossed by Trustev.js.
 Details of how to obtain this SessionId are details in the Trustev.js Integration Document, or on trustev.com.

 #### 4.1.1 Format